 Chapel tried to pull away and felt her hair tug painfully, held tight under his arm.
 "Let me up."

 "Let.
 Me.
 Up."
 As soon as he let her go, she rolled out of bed, walked over to the windows, and threw them open, breathing deeply.

 Suffocating.
 She was suffocating in here, in his love.

 And that was the problem.
-She was essential to him, and she didn't want to be.
+She was essential to him and didn't want to be.
 Not anymore.
 "I don't want to go."

 He took a deep breath, his look full of the infinite patience that had first drawn her to him.
-"All right, then.
+"All right.
 I can see it your way.
 But let's not waste the time we have left."

 He looked as though she'd punched him.
 "What?"

 "I'm sorry.
 I thought I could do this.
 But I can't."